The Gate

 |

-you a most Blessed Christmas and Christmastide
+We wish you a most Blessed

-… and pray that you have the willingness to be mocked and marginalized
+Christmas and Christmastide … and pray that you have the willingness

-for His sake … that you may know immortally the inexpressible
+to be mocked and marginalized for His sake … that you may know

-joy awaiting those who pass through the crucible of faith to the Collector
+immortally the inexpressible joy awaiting those who pass through the

-of Crosses Who knows His own through the Sign by which they are forever
+crucible of faith to the Collector of Crosses Who knows His own through

-sealed — the Sign that brought them cruel contempt from the world —
+the Sign by which they are forever sealed — the Sign that brought them

-and transfiguration into glory in Heaven.
+cruel contempt from the world — and transfiguration into glory in Heaven.

 May you be humiliated for His Name’s sake!
 For so were His Apostles.